 The Technology Department shall approve the technologies suitable for use by Broken Arrow Public Schools and its programs.
+Prior to utilizing social network technologies for professional use, employees must complete the Acceptable Use Policy for Social Networking Sites form, which is available through the Technology Department.

 The Broken Arrow Public Schools Communications Division is responsible for creating the District's "official" online presence.
-Any employee who wishes to create an "official" online presence representing a group associated with Broken Arrow Public Schools must first obtain approval from their site/department administrator, if applicable, as well as the Chief Communications Officer.
+Any employee who wishes to create an "official" online presence representing a group associated with Broken Arrow Public Schools must first obtain approval from their site/department administrator, if applicable, as well as the Public Information OfficerChief Communications Officer.
 The employee is also responsible for making annual notification of the continued use of the communication tool to the persons named above.
 Published material should express individual opinions or factual information and should not take "official" positions for Broken Arrow Public Schools.
 Sites that accept comments or postings by anyone other than the site administrator must be frequently monitored to ensure that the content displayed fits within the guidelines established by this policy.